perrochon/gb/ROADMAP.md

 ## Features

 ### Future missions
-* Load Missions as GBSavedData would be nice.
-Each Mission load a new Universe.
 * Invade enemy system and eradicate everything.
 * Build infrastructure: planetary effects
 * Play different races: Mission n could be getting another race up and running.